ErasmusMC-Bioinformatics/galaxy-courses/Galaxy_RNA-Seq_DGE/RNA-Seq_DGE_manual.md

 As you may expect from the file names, `_1` and `_2` indicate that these files are paired-end and belong together.
 To specify this in Galaxy, first select the checkbox at the top of the history (*Operations on multiple datasets*), and then select two history items that belong together and then press the button *For all selected...* to apply actions on multiple history items at once, and then select *Build Dataset Pair*.
 Galaxy does not inherently know which one is the forward and which one is the reverse, therefore make sure to check that `_1` is designated as the **forward** dataset and `_2` is the **reverse**.
 If Galaxy does not choose these files correctly be default, you can use the *Swap* option to switch these files around.

 Repeat this process for both dataset pairs.
 One of the samples has been treated with *miR-23b* and the other is a control.
 Make sure you use names for your pairs that make this clear.
 After you have done this, you will see that you end up with 6 datasets in total, of which 2 are dataset pairs.
-To avoid confusion you may find it easier to hide the individual history items, leaving just the two dataset pairs in the history.

 ![](figures/qc_02.png)